leebyron/decimalish/README.md

 ### Functional API

-All methods in Decimalish's API are provided as top level functions, not prototype methods.
+All methods in Decimalish's API are provided as top-level functions, not prototype methods.
 This maintains similarity to the built-in `Math` module, enables tree-shaking, and works well with functional utility libraries like [ramda](https://ramdajs.com/) or